Jenna-Helm/Group_1_SDEV220_Project/README.md

     Data Files (.csv): Stores data related to users, media, and transactions.

 Contributing
-Danielle Starlet
+Danielle Starlet,
-Zach Baker
+Zach Baker,
-Zachary Rosch
+Zachary Rosch,
-Jenna Helm
+Jenna Helm,
-Sean Kennedy
+Sean Kennedy,

 Contributions are welcome.
 Please fork the repository and create a pull request with your updates.
 License

-This project is licensed under the MIT License.
-Contact

 For any questions or issues, feel free to open an issue on the repository.